Dyslexia counselling and support

-Therapists can provide counselling and coaching to assist clients with adult dyslexia.
+Therapists can provide counselling and coaching to assist with adult dyslexia.
+In this article, we'll look at what dyslexia is, how it can affect you and how a counsellor can support you.

 What other effects does dyslexia have?

-There are a range of knock on effects that are often seen in cases of adult dyslexia.
-As a result of problems during childhood and adolescence there will often be issues with:
+There are a range of knock-on effects that are often seen in cases of adult dyslexia.
+As a result of problems during childhood and adolescence there can often be issues with:

 - Fear of failure.